candeladavila/candeladavila/README.md

 The project is designed with future scalability in mind, including planned features such as custom task categories, color-coded organization, a dedicated completed-tasks section, Google account sign-in and customizable user profiles.

-**Technologies:** iOS development, authentication, mobile development, task management
+**Technologies:** Swift, iOS development, authentication, mobile development, task management

 ## 🌎 Languages